Water organ: History

 After its invention by the Greeks, the hydraulis continued to be used through antiquity in the Roman world.
 Characteristics of the hydraulis have been inferred from mosaics, paintings, literary references, and partial remains.
-In 1931, the remains of a hydraulis were discovered in Hungary, with an inscription dating it to 228 CE.
+In 1931, the remains of a hydraulis were discovered in Hungary, with an inscription dating it to 228 AD.
 The leather and wood of the instrument had decomposed, but the surviving metal parts made it possible to reconstruct a working replica now in the Aquincum Museum in Budapest.
 The exact mechanism of wind production is debated, and almost nothing is known about the music played on the hydraulis, but the tone of the pipes can be studied.

 In the Middle Ages, Eastern Roman (Byzantine) Empire, Medieval Europe and Muslim world further developed these instruments.
-A well-known instance of an early positive or portable organ of the 4th century occurs on the obelisk erected to the memory of Theodosius I on his death in 395 CE.
+A well-known instance of an early positive or portable organ of the 4th century occurs on the obelisk erected to the memory of Theodosius I on his death in 395 AD.
 Among the illuminated manuscripts of the British Museum there are many miniatures representing interesting varieties of the portable organ of the Middle Ages used in European churches.
 The Pippin's organ of 757 was a hydraulic organ sent as a gift to the Carolingian empire by the Byzantine emperor Constantine V. A long-distance hydraulic organ that could be heard from sixty miles away was described in Arabic texts and attributed to an ancient Greek figure called Muristus; this individual's identity is unknown, but is sometimes suggested to be an Arabized version of the name Ctesibius.

 By the end of the 12th century hydraulic automata were often seen in Italy and the rest of Western Europe.
 During the Renaissance, water organs again acquired magical and metaphysical connotations among followers of the hermetic and esoteric sciences.
 Organs were placed in gardens, grottoes and conservatories of royal palaces and the mansions of rich patricians to delight onlookers not only with music but also with displays of automata – dancing figurines, wing-flapping birds and hammering cyclopes – all operated by projections on the musical cylinder.
 Other types of water organ were played out of sight and were used to simulate musical instruments apparently being played by statues in mythological scenes such as 'Orpheus playing the viol', 'The contest between Apollo and Marsyas' and 'Apollo and the nine Muses'.